Coinbase Review 2025: Still the Best Exchange for Beginners?

 What Frustrates Me:

-❌ High fees compared to competitors ❌ Limited selection of altcoins ❌ No advanced trading features ❌ Geographic restrictions ❌ Occasional downtime during high volatility
+❌ High fees compared to competitors ❌ Limited selection of altcoins ❌ No advanced trading features ❌ Geographic restrictions ❌ Hidden spread on simple interface ❌ Occasional downtime during high volatility

 Who Should Use Coinbase?